freeCodeCamp/freeCodeCamp/README.md

 | app.js                             | Main application file.                                      |
 | cluster_app.js                     | Runs multiple instances of `app.js` using <a href="http://nodejs.org/api/cluster.html" target="_blank">Node.js clusters</a>.|

-:exclamation: **Note:** There is no difference how you name or structure your views.
+:exclamation: **Note:** There is no preference how you name or structure your views.
 You could place all your templates in a top-level `views` directory without having a nested folder structure, if that makes things easier for you.
 Just don't forget to update `extends ../layout`  and corresponding `res.render()` method in controllers.
-For smaller apps, I find having a flat folder structure to be easier to work with.

 :bangbang: **Note:** Although your main template - **layout.jade** only knows about `/css/styles.css` file, you should be editing **styles.less** stylesheet.
-Express will automatically generate minified **styles.css** whenever there are changes in LESS file.
-This is done via [less-middleware](https://github.com/emberfeather/less.js-middleware) node.js library.
+Express will automatically generate a minified **styles.css** whenever it detects changes in the *LESS* file.
+This is done via [connect-assets](https://github.com/adunkman/connect-assets) and [less.js](https://github.com/less/less.js).

 List of Packages
 ----------------